Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Evaluation

 \subsection{RQ3: Student Reliance on Agent}

-Students' control over how and when they interact with Copa risks overreliance.
-Ideally, as students approach task mastery, they would engage with Copa less frequently, reflecting increasing independence and reduced reliance on external support.
+Students' control over when and how they interact with Copa promotes agency but risks overreliance.
+This can impede persistent learning and necessitates evaluating whether students use Copa in a manner consistent with productive support or continue to rely on the agent despite having developed sufficient mastery.
+As students progress, they should engage Copa less often, reflecting increasing independence and reduced reliance on external support.
 Pursuant to SCT, this transition reflects the development of self-regulation and self-efficacy skills.
-However, prior work suggests this is not always the case, and students may develop a dependence on agent feedback that ultimately impedes their learning.
-This necessitates evaluating whether students use Copa in a manner consistent with productive support or continue to rely on the agent despite having developed sufficient task knowledge.

-To evaluate the appropriateness of students' reliance on Copa (RQ3), we examined how students' voluntary engagement with the agent changed as they progressed through task mastery deciles.
-We computed the percentage of agent support (i.e., interactions) across mastery deciles to quantify the proportion of Copa turns per session.
-We again used deciles to provide fine-grained resolution over students' progression toward mastery.
-To control for bias introduced by imbalanced interaction volumes, we normalized the data by averaging the agent-support proportion for each dyad across deciles, ensuring that high-frequency dyads did not exert disproportionate influence.
-We again used Spearman's $\rho$ due to the ordinal nature of the mastery deciles.
+To evaluate the appropriateness of students' reliance on Copa (RQ3), we examined how students' engagement with the agent changed across task mastery deciles.
+We computed the percentage of agent support (i.e., interactions) across deciles to quantify the proportion of Copa turns per session.
+To control for bias introduced by imbalanced interaction volumes, we normalized the data by averaging the agent-support proportion for each dyad across deciles.
+We again used Spearman's $\rho$ due to the ordinal nature of deciles.

-Figure~\ref{fig:rqs_2_3}b shows students' requests for support are highest early on, with approximately 59\% of support occurring while mastery is low ($<40$\%).
-As mastery increases, we observed a significant drop in requests for agent feedback (Spearman's $\rho = -0.26$, $p < 0.001$): \textbf{students increasingly relied on their own knowledge, critical thinking, and collaboration with their partner rather than on agent support as mastery improved}, consistent with developing learner autonomy, self-regulation, and self-efficacy---central SCT tenets.
+Figure~\ref{fig:rqs_2_3}b shows students' requests for support were highest early on, with approximately 59\% of support occurring while mastery was low ($<40$\%).
+As mastery increased, we observed a significant drop in requests for agent feedback (Spearman's $\rho = -0.26$): \textbf{students increasingly relied on their own knowledge and collaboration with their partner rather than on agent support as mastery improved}, consistent with developing learner autonomy, self-regulation, and self-efficacy---central SCT tenets.